ARKit: Augmented Reality for More Than Gaming

 ARKit analyzes camera and motion data to recognize surfaces and construct planes with which digital objects can interact.
 Additionally, ARKit can leverage all that data to apply the correct lighting to digital objects.

-In short, ARKit makes it so digital objects can interact with real-world surfaces and their appearance will change based on actual lighting conditions so they blend in as naturally as possible.
+In short, ARKit makes it so digital objects can interact with real-world surfaces and their appearance will vary based on changing lighting conditions so they blend in as naturally as possible.
+Let’s look at some examples.

 In this video, a robot dances around a living room, landing perfectly on the floor with each step.
 Note how the reflection from the lamp light follows the robot around.